moontracer/buttoncheck/README.md

         ALSO ADD FORUM WORD

+Next thing that I need to do is add the words match finder

 2. Issues with Character Menu
     Solutions:
             *If the user clicks outside of the character menu's div, close